A yummy roast turkey breast recipe...and how to use it

 - Baste the bird with soft butter, lightly pressing the brush on the high points instead of brushing, so as not to disturb the seasonings.

-- Total roasting time will vary based on the size of the breast, usually about 18 minutes per pound.
+- Total roasting time will vary based on the size of the breast and your roasting temperature.
+Average cooking time is 18 minutes per pound.

 - Remove the breast and let it rest for about 20 minutes before carving.